cedceddyyy/js-review-project/README.md

 # JavaScript Review Project by Cedric E. Cornelio
-This project is a review of JavaScript concepts, from beginner to advnaced.
+This project is a review of JavaScript concepts, from beginner to adavnaced.